Celts Campaign Sourcebook

 Celts Campaign Sourcebook is an accessory for the 2nd edition of the Advanced Dungeons & Dragons fantasy role-playing game, published in 1992.
 The manual was published by TSR and written by Graeme Davis.

+Contents

+Celts Campaign Sourcebook is a guide to Celtic history and mythology with character class variants, Celtic monsters, a timeline, and a foldout map covering the British Isles to the Black Sea.

 Publication history

 The manual was published by TSR and written by Graeme Davis.

 Reception

 Berin Kinsman reviewed the book in a 1993 issue of White Wolf Magazine.
 He noted that, as a reference, other sources might be more useful, but "[a]s an AD&D supplement, this makes a fair showing".
 He rated it overall at a 3 out of a possible 5.